 Getting There: These trails aren’t far from Calabogie – head west on Highway 508 and turn right onto Calabogie Road.
 Turn left on Viewmount Drive and take the second right onto Crestview.
 Parking is available at the trailhead, which is also signed.

-Apres Ski: A crisp, cold beer from Calabogie Brewing Co. will hit the spot after a day on the trail.
+A crisp, cold beer from Calabogie Brewing Co. will hit the spot after a day on the trail.
 Once you’ve worked up an appetite you can sate it at Redneck Bistro, just a hop skip and a ski from the brewery.
 Try their specialty, the Redneck Burger for a gooey, cheesy, bacon-y, and delicious meal.
 Pick it up to go or gnosh on the way home.

 Getting There: Head north from Almonte on Highway 29 and turn onto Clayton Road, then travel north on Concession 8 to reach the mill.
 There is a small lot just inside the gate where you can park, or you can drive down to the mill itself and park there.
 The network of trails can be accessed from the gatehouse or from the mill.